eunseo0302/python-algorithm-practice/DFS_BFS/README.md

 ### 🧠 Key Concepts
 - Use adjacency list for undirected graph
-- Track visited nodes with `visited[]`
+- Track visited nodes using `visited[]`
-- Run DFS for every unvisited node to count connected components
+- Run DFS on every unvisited node to count connected components

-### ⚠️ What I got stuck on
+### ⚠️ What I Got Stuck On
-- ❌ Mistakenly wrote `visited(i)` instead of `visited[i]` (syntax error)
+- ❌ Mistakenly wrote `visited(i)` instead of `visited[i]` due to C++ habit
-- ❌ Initially forgot to increase component count correctly
+- ❌ Forgot to increase the component count in the correct place
-- ✅ Understood that for disconnected graphs, DFS must run for all nodes
+- ✅ Learned that DFS must be run for all nodes in disconnected graphs

 ---